 Some molecular markers and materials are publicly available.
-However, a large investment is likely to be necessary to obtain high quality markers and consequently markers and other methods and materials may be covered by intellectual property rights.
-UPOV has developed guidance for the use of products or methodologies which are the subject of intellectual property rights and this guidance should be followed for the purposes of these guidelines.
+However, a large investment is likely to be necessary to obtain high quality markers, consequently markers and other methods and/or materials may be covered by intellectual property rights.
+UPOV has developed guidance for the use of products or methodologies which are the subject of intellectual property rights and these should be followed.
 It is recommended that matters concerning intellectual property rights should be addressed at the start of any developmental work.

-- Validation and harmonization of a marker set and detection method - 3.1 Validation and harmonization general considerations
+- 3. Validation and harmonization of a marker set and detection method - 3.1 Validation and harmonization general considerations

-Molecular marker selection and detection method descriptions are based on performance: markers and methods should be robust and give rise to consistent DNA profiles.
+Molecular markers and detection methods should be robust and give rise to consistent DNA profiles.
 Performance of molecular markers and genotyping methods is evaluated in a validation process.
-In case of shared database, consistence of the DNA profiles in different laboratories is evaluated in the harmonization process using different equipment and chemistries.
+In case of shared database, consistency of the DNA profiles in different laboratories is evaluated in the harmonization process using different equipment and chemistries.
 The usage of validated markers and methods will lead to harmonized results.